noaione/yuusha-shoukan-ln/sources/v09/chapter1.md

 [...Mega baby castella...
 Giga baby castella...
 Nice.]

-See that, now the Baby Castella Demon got a twinkle in her eyes.She’s definitely going to put this in action.
+See that, now the Baby Castella Demon got a twinkle in her eyes.
+She’s definitely going to put this in action.
 Even if she did decide to discard this idea this time, she’ll definitely make it and bring it to me sooner or later.
 I wonder why?
 If you normally think about it, it should be twice the normal size or something around that size... but why the heck am I imagining “Kuro holding a baby castella bigger than a person’s face” in my mind from a while ago?

 There’s no way that would become real, right?
 I-It should be alright.
 As